-If service is attempted upon a person who is not Senior Management, she/he must immediately contact the Chief Compliance Officer.
+If service is attempted upon a person who is not Senior Management, he or she must immediately contact Senior Management, the Legal team, or the Chief Compliance Officer.

 All Supervised Persons are responsible for adhering to the policy described above.